theakshayraj/terraform-aws-drupal/README.md

 <br/>

-**Drupal** :- Drupal is an open source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.
+**DRUPAL** :- Drupal is an open source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.

-**Terraform**:-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+**TERRAFORM**:-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.

 **AWS**:- Deploying Drupal on AWS makes it easy to use AWS services to further enhance the performance and extend functionality of your content management framework.